Essential Oils to Enhance Movement

 LungsExercise improves your respiratory endurance.
 The rhythmic motion of the lungs during normal breathing is a critical regulator of the clearance of bacteria and other noxious materials.

-Lymph: Exercise and movement help get the lymphatic system moving.
-Your lymphatic system and lymph fluid helps to transport wastes and toxins out of your tissues and your body.
+Lymph: Exercise and movement help stimulate the lymphatic system.
+Your lymphatic system and lymph fluid help transport waste and toxins out of your tissues and body.

-As you may know, interstitial lymph fluid flows through the lymph nodes where toxins are filtered out.
-Unlike the cardiovascular system, the lymphatic system does not have a heart to pump the fluid through the body.
-The more you can help the lymph fluid flow by moving your body, the more quickly you can move toxins out of the body.
+As you may know, interstitial lymph fluid flows through the lymph nodes, where toxins are filtered out.
+Unlike the cardiovascular system, the lymphatic system lacks a heart to pump fluid through the body.
+The more you can help lymph fluid flow by moving your body, the more quickly you can remove toxins from the body.

 Unlike your circulatory system, your lymph system cannot move itself.
 There is no pump.
-This matters because lymph is responsible for taking out the trash in your body.
+This matters because lymph is responsible for removing waste from your body.
 And if you don’t help it, guess what happens.
 The trash piles up.

 Your lymphatic fluid can accumulate and stagnate.
-This stagnation can be due to an overload of acidity, animal protein, gluten, infection, toxins or adhesions of the connective tissue, such as scars.
-Your lymph system is also immune supporting.
+This stagnation can be caused by an overload of acidity, animal protein, gluten, infection, toxins, or adhesions in the connective tissue, such as scars.
+Your lymph system is also immune-supporting.
 If you don’t clean this up, it locks germs in without downtime to clean them out.
-The more toxins build up and don’t leave, the more your immune system has to use its limited energy to combat these toxins.
-Exercise and movement like yoga, dry brushing, rebounding or even walking helps get lymph flowing.
+The more toxins accumulate and remain, the more your immune system must expend its limited energy combating these toxins.
+Exercise and movement, such as yoga, dry brushing, rebounding, or even walking, help get the lymphatic system flowing.

-Bones: Movement helps build more durable, denser bones.
-Bone-building activities like resistance training (weights), weight-bearing exercises (jogging, walking, hiking), and balance training (yoga) can support better bone density.
+Bones: Movement helps build denser, more durable bones.
+Bone-building activities, such as resistance training (weights), weight-bearing exercises (jogging, walking, hiking), and balance training (yoga), can help support better bone density.

 Essential Oils to Enhance Movement

-Movement enhances circulation, which is critical for delivery of oxygen and nutrient rich blood to the body and the brain, while simultaneously carrying toxins and waste to the kidney and liver to be eliminated.
+Movement enhances circulation, which is crucial for delivering oxygen- and nutrient-rich blood to the body and brain, while simultaneously carrying toxins and waste to the kidneys and liver for elimination.

 Essential oils can help improve circulation by relaxing the blood vessels and improving the health of the blood vessels.
-This helps more blood circulate through them, improving circulation in the process.
+This allows more blood to circulate through them, thereby improving circulation.

 Essential oils can also be used to help the veins contract, stimulating blood flow.
 Essential oils may also help alleviate some of the triglycerides that can form and restrict blood flow.

-Essential oils can also be used to improve lymphatic system functionality which can help flush out toxins and reduce inflammation of the blood vessels, improving blood flow throughout the body.
+Essential oils can also be used to enhance lymphatic system functionality, which helps flush out toxins and reduce inflammation in the blood vessels, thereby improving blood flow throughout the body.

 For example, research has shown that Peppermint essential oil significantly improved exercise performance.
-Peppermint essential oil contains high concentrations of the property menthol which works to enhance exercise performance, boost energy and stimulate concentration.
+Peppermint essential oil contains high concentrations of the compound menthol, which helps enhance exercise performance, boost energy, and improve concentration.

-According to a study published in the International Journal of Neuroscience, peppermint essential oil enhances energy, alertness and memory.
-Research from the University of Cincinnati found that inhaling peppermint oil increases the mental accuracy by 28%.
+According to a study published in the International Journal of Neuroscience, peppermint essential oil has been found to enhance energy, alertness, and memory.
+Research from the University of Cincinnati found that inhaling peppermint oil increases mental accuracy by 28%.

 What’s more, essential oils that are high in a component called sesquiterpenes—including cedarwood, vetiver, spikenard, sandalwood, black pepper, patchouli, myrrh, ginger, and frankincense—may help oxygenate your brain.
-Sesqueterpines are carbon chains that do not contain oxygen molecules but seem to pull oxygen in.
-This may be one reason why essential oils high in sesqueterpines increase oxygen levels in the brain when inhaled or topically applied to the skin around the head.
+Sesquiterpenes are carbon chains that do not contain oxygen molecules but appear to attract oxygen.
+This may be one reason why essential oils high in sesquiterpenes increase oxygen levels in the brain when inhaled or topically applied to the skin around the head.

 4 Essential Oils to Enhance Movement